jonchoi/jon-choi.github.io/_posts/2018-10-05-cryptoideamaze.markdown

 ### The Idea Maze

-The [idea maze](http://cdixon.org/2013/08/04/the-idea-maze/) metaphor stems from the fact that a technology trend has various adoption paths that lead to varying levels of success.
+The [idea maze](http://cdixon.org/2013/08/04/the-idea-maze/) metaphor stems from the fact that a technology trend has various adoption paths that lead to varying levels of success (h/t Balaji Srinivasan & Chris Dixon).

 > Good startup ideas are well developed, multi-year plans that contemplate many possible paths according to how the world changes.